 What to do After Experiencing a Workplace Burn Injury

 Workers who endure workplace-related burns in any form should seek immediate treatment.
 After being treated, the injured worker must report the incident to a supervisor or the human resources department.

-After reporting the incident, the injured employee would do well to have names and contact information of witnesses, photos of the scene, and photos of the injuries.
+After reporting the incident, the injured employee would do well to have the names and contact information of witnesses, photos of the scene, and photos of the injuries.

-Injured workers who are receiving treatment are encouraged to keep track of hospital, medical treatments, therapy and medication billings.
+Injured workers who are receiving treatment are encouraged to keep track of hospital, medical treatments, therapy, and medication billings.
 Any bills that are not being paid, any income not being earned, and all other documentable losses should be recorded in some fashion in order to be able to recover for these losses.

 Filing a Workers’ Compensation Claim